brandur/sorg/content/drafts/postgres-reads.md

 operations however can plausibly be routed to the primary _or_ any of its replicas.

+This is useful because it allows an application to start distributing a considerable amount of its load amongst all available database nodes.
+It's especially useful when you consider that while _most_ write operations have relatively predictable performance because they're often insert, updating, or deleting just single records, reads are often much more elaborate and by extension, expensive.
+Even as part of a normal application's workload (barring analytical queries that can be even more complex), we might join on two or three different tables in order to perform an eager load, or even just have to read out a few dozen rows as part of a normal page load.

+## Stale reads (#stale-reads)

 But reading from a replica isn't without its challenges -- the technique introduces the possibility of ***stale reads*** that occur when an application reads from replica